oss-slu/PilotDataSynchronization/xplane_plugin/README.md

       - On MacOS, replace `[CROSSFILE]` with `mac-to-win.ini`
       - On Windows, omit the `--cross-file` flag entirely
     - `meson compile -C build` : which compiles the meson build system and places the resultant file into the `./build` folder.
-    - `meson compile -C build tests` : to build the test executable And there you go: project built!
+      - `meson compile -C build tests` builds just the test executable
+      - `meson compile -C build baton` builds `baton` and its bindings
+5. You can find the compiled `PilotDataSync.xpl` binary in the `build/` directory.
+It must be placed in X-Plane's Resources directory to function.
+And there you go: project built!
 Currently, the build system in active development and change and we will be updating this README as we go with accurate build instructions!

 ## Project Layout